 SPSS is the statistical software package you will need to use to complete lab assignments.
-You can purchase an SPSS license through the UofT's Licensed Software office
+You can purchase an SPSS license through the UofT's Licensed Software office (https://onesearch.library.utoronto.ca/ic/spss-students).

-(https://onesearch.library.utoronto.ca/ic/spss-students).
 UofT has negotiated a special student price for a 12-month SPSS license, if you purchase through the link above.
-An SPSS license on your own computer is the easiest and most reliable way to access SPSS, though it is also the most expensive.
+An SPSS license on your own computer is the easiest and most reliable way to access SPSS.
+You have two alternatives, however, if you choose not to purchase a license.